kakaroto/R20Converter/README.md

   --json                Use campaign.json as input instead of a ZIP file
-                        (playlist will be empty due to audio tracks being accessible only when logged into Roll20) --campaign-title CAMPAIGN_TITLE
+                        (playlist will be empty due to audio tracks being accessible only when logged into Roll20) --export-as-module    Export the campaign as a module (instead of a world) with Compendium packs for all
+                        handouts/characters/scenes/playlists
+  --campaign-title CAMPAIGN_TITLE
                         Override the Campaign title --description DESCRIPTION
                         World Desription
-  -r, --restrict-movement
+  --gm-password GM_PASSWORD
+                        Default GM password
+  --player-password PLAYER_PASSWORD
+                        Default player password
-                        Force all walls to restrict movement --enable-fog          Enable Fog Exploration on all Scenes with Dynamic Lighting regardless of Advanced Fog of War setting --disable-fog         Disable Fog Exploration on all Scenes with Dynamic Lighting regardless of Advanced Fog of War setting --interactive         Ask questions about decisions to be made during the conversion process.
+  --restrict-movement   Force all walls to restrict movement --add-walls-around-map
+                        Add 4 walls to enclose the map and cut off view/movement to the side table --enable-fog          Enable Fog Exploration on all Scenes with Dynamic Lighting regardless of Advanced Fog of War setting --disable-fog         Disable Fog Exploration on all Scenes with Dynamic Lighting regardless of Advanced Fog of War setting --cleanup-scenes      Remove any tiles, tokens or walls that are outside of a scene's boundary --interactive         Ask questions about decisions to be made during the conversion process.
-  --use-original-image-urls
-                        Do not copy images to the world folder but use Roll20 URL instead.
-(NOT recommended) --auto-doors          Automatically detect doors and set them as such.
+  --auto-doors          Automatically detect doors and set them as such.
   --door-color DOOR_COLOR
                         Sets the color of the dynamic lighting walls to